-Subd.
-1. Salaries of tenured, probationary, fixed-term, and non-tenure track faculty members covered by this Agreement shall be at the rates set forth below on the salary schedule as full-time nine-month (168 days) base salaries.

-Subd.
-2. Faculty members who were in the bargaining unit in FY 2013 and who return in FY 2014 shall remain on the same step on the FY 2014 salary schedule.

-Subd.
-3. Effective July 1, 2014, faculty members who were in the bargaining unit in FY 2014 and who return in FY 2015 shall move to the same numerical step on the FY 2015 salary schedule and then advance one step on the FY 2015 salary schedule.
+- Subd.
+1. Salaries of tenured, probationary, fixed-term, and non-tenure track faculty members covered by this Agreement shall be at the rates set forth below on the salary schedule as full-time nine-month (168 days) base salaries. - Subd.
+2. Faculty members who were in the bargaining unit in FY 2017 and who return in FY 2018 shall remain on the same step on the FY 2018 salary schedule. - Subd.
+3. Effective July 1, 2018, faculty members who were in the bargaining unit in FY 2018 and who return in FY 2019 shall remain on the same step on the FY 2019 salary schedule. - Subd.
+4. After receiving step advancements for promotion provided for in Section B, the minimum step placement provided for in Section L, and career steps provided for in Section K of this article, faculty shall receive returning step advancements provided in this section.